julianocosta89/otel-lab/lab/src/weather/README.md

 # Weather Service Instrumentation

-The Weather service is written in Python and in this section we will add everything we need to instrument it and get Traces, Metrics and Logs in the OTLP format sent to the OTel Collector we configured in the previous step.
+The Weather service is written in Python.
+In this section, we will add everything needed to instrument it and obtain traces, metrics, and logs in the OTLP format, which will be sent to the OTel Collector configured in the previous step.

 ## Adding dependencies